-In this episode of the Selling in Asia podcast, Tom sits down with Geana Barbosa, the Head of New Business Asia at LinkedIn Sales Solutions.
-Join them as they discuss how to start selling on LinkedIn, how sales professionals can navigate the ever-evolving sales landscape with LinkedIn, as well as practical tips for creating, building and growing their LinkedIn profiles.
+In this Selling in Asia podcast episode, Tom sits down with Geana Barbosa, the Head of New Business Asia at LinkedIn Sales Solutions.
+Join them as they discuss how to start selling on LinkedIn, how sales professionals can navigate the ever-evolving sales landscape with LinkedIn, and practical tips for creating, building and growing their LinkedIn profiles.

 Also read: